 - SS4C coverage focused on students and the strike itself, primarily with a neutral sentiment.

 - Stop Adani coverage focused on coal, Queensland and Stop Adani groups.
 Second, within this coverage, the protests were connected with the issue of climate change.
 This indicates that the media was often able to link activism with messages about the climate crisis.

 However, two main concerns were also identified.
 Coverage appeared to be often dictated by other considerations, such as media channels’ partisan leanings or a preference for conveying protests as inconvenient or disruptive.
 In addition, much media coverage perpetuated negative stereotypes and tropes about activists, particularly media on Extinction Rebellion protests.
 This coverage was often negative and painted activists as stereotypes, as opposed to coverage of SS4C which received more neutral coverage which relayed the hopes and concerns of young strikers.

 - Movements_Campaigns - Anti mining - Adani (Coal mine)

-- Movements_Campaigns - Climate - Action -Extinction Rebellion
+- Movements_Campaigns - Climate action and Justice - Extinction Rebellion

-- Movements_Campaigns - Climate - Action -School Strike for Climate SS4C
+- Movements_Campaigns - Climate action and justice - School Strike for Climate SS4C

 - Social media